Top 10 Best Sites

 In an ideal world, this would be the format:

-Feel a connection and arrange more time together to get to know each other more.
+Either way, you feel a connection and arrange more time together to get to know each other more.

 Choose something informal for a first date like coffee and a walk around a gallery or exhibition.
 Cinemas or theater dates aren’t good because you don’t get time to speak to each other.